-Most dermatologists recommend the removal of skin tags only if they are the source of irritation or discomfort.
-Although skin tags often become inflamed in areas where skin rubs against skin, they can also become irritated from clothing or from getting caught in jewelry.
+Most dermatologists recommend the removal of tags only if they are the source of irritation or discomfort.
+Although they often become inflamed in areas where skin rubs against the skin, they can also become irritated from clothing or get caught in jewelry.

-Skin tags can also be removed if an individual finds their appearance unfavorable, but many private insurers no longer cover the removal of these benign growths solely for cosmetic purposes.
+Skin tags can be removed if an individual finds their appearance unfavorable.
+It is important to note, however, that many private insurers no longer cover the removal of these benign growths solely for cosmetic purposes.
 From a strictly medical perspective, there is no reason to remove an otherwise asymptomatic skin tag.

 How are skin tags removed?